maryglover/wpu-bio231/bio231-syllabus.md

 This semester, students will be exploring the water quality of streams in Raleigh.
 We will use water quality as a case study while working on data analysis and scientific writing learning objectives.
 Students will:

-- Evaluate and map water quality of streams in Raleigh using government datasets
+- Evaluate and map water quality of streams in Raleigh
-- Collect water quality measurements in 1-2 local streams, including physical and chemical characteristics in the field and in the lab.
+- Collect water quality measurements in local streams, including physical and chemical characteristics in the field and in the lab.
-- Sample aquatic macroinvertebrates in 2-3 local streams as indicators of stream quality.
+- Present and share results with City of Raleigh

 ## Course learning objectives